raphaelavelar/cheatsheets/cheatsheets/git.md

-git log -S"text"                # Filter by a word in files git log <hash>...<hash>         # Lists commits between the first and second hash specified, exclusive git log <path to file>          # Lists commits that modified the specified file
+git log -S"text"                # Filter by a word in files git log <hash>...<hash>         # Lists commits between the first and second hash specified, exclusive git log <path to file>          # Lists commits that modified the specified file git log --pretty=format:"args"  # Formats the commit list following a pattern.
+See more on https://git-scm.com/docs/git-log
 ```

 ### Show